-With warmer weather comes grilling season and one of the easiest and healthiest foods you can prepare on a grill, gas or charcoal, is salmon.
-There is a trick to grilling salmon though, that once you know will transform your success with grilling this fish forever.
-The secret?
+With warmer weather comes grilling season and one of the easiest and healthiest foods you can prepare on a grill, whether it's gas or charcoal, is salmon.
+There is a trick to grilling salmon, though, that once you know will transform your success with grilling this fish forever.

-Use skin-on fillets and place the salmon fillets on the hot grill skin-side up first.
+Use skin-on fillets and place the salmon fillets on the hot grill skin-side up (flesh side down) first.

 The fillets, when raw, won't flake and fall apart like they will when they are cooked.
-So, you sear the raw skinless side first, only enough to get some good grill marks and an edge of cooked fish, then you carefully flip it and finish your cooking at a lower temp with the skin-side down.
+So, you sear the raw flesh side first, only enough to get some good grill marks and an edge of cooked fish, then you carefully flip it and finish your cooking at a lower temperature with the skin-side down (flesh side up).

-This way the skin will help keep the fillet together and help keep it from flaking apart and falling into your grill while the fish completes its cooking.
+This way, the skin will help keep the fillet together and help keep it from flaking apart and falling into your grill while the fish cooks.

 A friend of mine taught me this approach years ago and it makes a huge difference.
 If you do it the other way?
-Skin side first?
+Skin-side down first?
 It's a mess.

 Best Salmon Marinades

 There are plenty of marinades you can use with salmon; I've included four favorites here below.
 We often just use a simple soy sauce and minced garlic marinade.
 Sometimes I get a little fancier and add mirin rice wine, ginger, and sugar.